Skip to main content

 travel = 6”

-This page titled 3.1: Series and Parallel Hydraulic Circuits is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jim Pytel (OpenOregon) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.1: Series and Parallel Hydraulic Circuits is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jim Pytel (OpenOregon) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?